 Thoreau died in 1862, only 44 years old.
 By then, Louisa May Alcott was nearing 30, officially a spinster, after years of living in poverty.
 She had been working and writing potboilers, which brought in a little money, and volunteered as a Civil War nurse in Washington, D.C.
 There she fell ill and returned home to Concord in 1863.

 Mourning Thoreau’s death while in the hospital, Louisa May had written a poem about him called Thoreau’s Flute.
 It was published in The Atlantic in the summer of 1863.
-It fell out of her papers and her father read it.
+When it fell out of her papers, her father read it.
 The poem began:

 We sighing said, “Our Pan is dead;

 Spring came to us in guise forlorn;

 In 1869 Louisa achieved lasting literary fame with Little Women.
 Some say she based the character Laurie on Emerson … or was it Thoreau?